1jour1vin

 About the wine:

-Château d'Yquem 2016 is a pure delight, an exceptional dessert wine.
-Pale gold in color, it offers an exuberant bouquet of honeyed mandarins, tart apricots, mineral notes, white flowers and honeysuckle.
-On the palate, it reveals ample, generous richness, opulent texture, lively acidity and remarkable minerality, without lacking in sweetness or richness.
-This 2016 vintage is a classic blend of 75% Semillon and 25% Sauvignon, titrating 14.2% alcohol and containing 135 grams of residual sugar.
-Already complex and accessible, it will keep for 3 to 4 decades.
-2019-2054
+Château d'Yquem 2016 is pure enchantment, an exceptional dessert wine.
+With a pale gold color, it offers an exuberant bouquet of honeyed mandarins, tangy apricots, mineral notes, white flowers, and honeysuckle.
+On the palate, it reveals ample, generous richness, an opulent texture, lively acidity, and remarkable minerality, without lacking in sweetness or richness.
+This 2016 vintage is a classic blend of 75% Sémillon and 25% Sauvignon, with an alcohol content of 14.2% and 135 grams of residual sugar.
+Already complex and approachable, it will age for 3 to 4 decades.
+2019–2054

 Yves Beck